tristinDLC/omniFocus-DarkMode/README.md

 3. Click on "Styles"
 4. Click on "Add a new style..."
 5. Enter `web.omnifocus.com` into the URL field.
-6. Copy and paste contents of `omniFocus.css` into the body of
+6. Copy and paste contents of `css/omniFocus.css` into the body of
 7. Click "Save"

 ## Contributing